SkylineCommunications/dataminer-docs/connector-help/connector_help/TV2_Norway_Sumo_Monitoring.md

 # TV2 Norway Sumo Monitoring

-This driver is a manager driver that retrieves a list of assets and then configures an analyzer device to monitor the assets.
+This connector is a manager connector that retrieves a list of assets and then configures an analyzer device to monitor the assets.

 ## About

-This driver is used by TV2 Norway to manage the analysis of OTT services.
+This connector is used by TV2 Norway to manage the analysis of OTT services.
 It retrieves a list of assets from the SUMO platform, and determines for each of them whether it has to be analyzed.

 If an asset has to be analyzed, a command will be sent to the Agama analyzer element to configure the monitoring.